JoRobert137/FOLLOW_ALONG_ECOMMERCE/README.md

 ## Milestone 14 - Added Delete Button
 1. Added a delete route handler in the Backend.
 2. Coded for a delete button in the frontend and connected the delete route to it.

+## Milestone 15 - Added Navbar
+1. Created a navbar as part of the UI to contain various pages and functionalities for different purposes.
+2. Also added the diiferent route links used to the Navbar along with it.